AgnieszkaFalenska/IMSnPars/README.md

 We recommend running the four first scripts before using *IMSnPars* for other purposes (all tests take less than a minute).
 All of the scripts should end with an information that everything went fine.
 For the first two tests: transition-based parser achieves LAS=64.61 on the fake data and the graph-based one LAS=66.47.

+### Branch Specific Tests

+The *iwpt2020* branch comes with three additional testing scripts to check if everything works fine:
+1. systests/test_mtl_parser.sh -- trains a new parser on small fake data and uses it for prediction.
+The parser is built from two models -- graph-based and transition-based -- that share intermediate representations.
+2. systests/test_stag_parser.sh -- trains two parsers -- graph-based and transition-based -- with additional supertag features
+3. systests/test_all_mtl_parsers.sh -- trains multiple MTL models with different sets of options